arjkb/personal-story/_posts/blog/2016-06-15-Hello-Again.md

 ---
-layout: page
+layout: post
-title:  Hello Again
+title:  "Hello Again"
 excerpt: "First post on this new blog!"
+tags: [blog, personal]
-search_omit: true
+comments: true
 ---

 This is my first post on this all-new website, built using Jekyll.